A British Lourdes Medical Association Statement Issued Feb 2016

 1. Transcription differs from prescription in the degree of responsibility assumed by the clinician transcribing the medication.

-2. Transcribing is performed so that there is a medical record of administered drugs brought with a pilgrim have already been both prescribed and dispensed.
+2. Transcribing is performed so that there is a medical record of administered drugs brought with a pilgrim that have already been both prescribed and dispensed.

 3. The prescriber of a medication has legal liability for the content of the prescription, a transcriber is responsible for the accuracy of the transcription, and must therefore normally have seen an original prescription (FP10).

-4. If this is not available, the decision to complete an MAR should be based on an assessment of risk to the pilgrim of not receiving medication, and should normally be taken by the most senior appropriate clinician available.
+4. If this is not available, the decision to complete a MAR form should be based on an assessment of risk to the pilgrim of not receiving medication, and should normally be taken by the most senior appropriate clinician available.
 The accuracy of the MAR form transcribed must be confirmed at the earliest available opportunity, if necessary by requesting information from the UK.

 6. Good practice would suggest that two such clinical staff should undertake this activity where possible, and that both would sign the initial MAR administration order.